yagilm/pingdom2stats/README.md

 # What
-Pulls data from Pingdom's API and pushes them to a mysql table.
+Pulls data from Pingdom's API and pushes them to a mysql or postgres table.

 # How to use
 A database is needed with the appropriate rights.
-Note: if you are using postgres, change `--mysqlurl` with `--pgurl`
+Note: if you are using postgres, change `--mysqlurl` with `--pgurl` with the appropriate DSN format.
+## DB configuration
+You can use mysql or postgres with the appropriate flags.
+The DSN for each are:
+- Mysql: "username:password@(address)/dbname"
+- postgres: "postgres://username:password@address:port/dbname?sslmode=disable"
+  - (sslmode can be disable, require, verify-ca, verify-full depending on your server configuration)

+## DB table
-- On first run, the user must create the table.
+On first run, the user must create the table.
 They can do that manually or by running:
-`pingdom2mysql --inittable --mysqlurl="username:password@(address)/dbname"`
+`pingdom2mysql --inittable --mysqlurl="username:password@(address)/dbname"` (mysql)
+or
+`pingdom2mysql --inittable --pgurl="postgres://username:password@address:port/dbname?sslmode=disable"` (postgres)
 in order to create the table (and check the DB connection)

+## Adding checks
-- For every check that it's added, run with `--addcheck` in order to add the appropriate columns to the table.
+For every check that it's added, run with `--addcheck` in order to add the appropriate columns to the table.
 **Attention!** For very big tables this might take some time.
 `pingdom2mysql --addcheck --checkid=$YOUR_CHECK_ID --mysqlurl="username:password@(address)/dbname"`
 Two new columns will be created with the name of the check and the check result fields.
 So your table will look like this: